 A Spotless Bride Glorifies the Groom

 What does it mean to be “holy and blameless?”
 Does it mean that our standard is perfection?
-That cannot be since Jesus came to set us free from the law of sin and death.
 No, blameless means that we walk in a manner worthy of the Lord, careful to obey his commandments and remain true to him until the end.
 It means we do not forsake him, but abide in him.
 Jesus said, “Abide in me, and I in you.
 As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.”
 (John 15:4).
 It means that the things of this world do not steal our affections away from our beloved Jesus Christ.
 It means we train our eyes on things above where moth and rust do not corrupt or thieves break in and steal (Mt 6:20).
 It means that the blessings we seek are eternal and not temporal (Eph 1:3).
 It means we are diligent to study and obey God’s Word relying on the power of the Holy Spirit to produce obedience in our lives.